stevenli39/Java-NBA-Bet-Simulator2/README.md

  subtractBalance methods now both throw a NegativeAmount exception whenever a negative Integer is entered as a parameter.
 This was done because you can not subtract or add a negative dollar amount.
 Associated tests have been added to the AccountTest class.

+ ## **Phase 4: Task 3**
+ - First cohesion issue: In my UI class, many methods or functionality are not directly related to the UI.
+For example, I took the saving and loading behaviour from main and directly copied and pasted it onto the UI.
+It should have been refactored out into its own separate classes as it has no relationship with the UI.
+I have commented out the methods in the UI which I have refactored out and the new classes I added are Saver and Initializer.
+In addition, I noticed that the code in the ProgramSound class and the PositiveIntegerChecker which was originally in my UI could be refactored as the UI should be focused solely on the functionality and display of the application.
+I have also placed comments above the commented out methods to provide further detail in the UI class.

+ - Second cohesion issue: There is repetition between the code, in the saving of methods that were previously in the UI.
+ -Solution to the Saver repetition: Originally I had one method each for Saving the accounts and pastwagers, but I noticed that the only two points of variance between the two methods were the files that they saved to and the Saveable classes that it was writing.
+I refactored the common behaviour into one method and created parameters for the Saveable class that it was writing and the data file that it was writing the data to.
+This would have become tedious and repetitive issue if I needed to save more classes in the future.